Customer Service in Healthcare Training Course

 - Public Class and Webinar Schedule located in right column.

 Your attitudes, manners, and facility amenities are as necessary to patients as the treatment processes.
-From the patient’s perspective, healthcare is as much a consumer-focused service as other service industries.
-Students will learn how to optimize patients’ experiences just as business operators in retail stores and banks, colleges, and universities, and the travel industry do for their customers.
+From the patient’s perspective, healthcare is just as much a consumer-focused service as other service industries.
+You will learn how to optimize patients’ experiences just as business operators in retail stores and banks, colleges, and universities, and the travel industry do for their customers.

 This course is offered for each level of customer service: